Leica Q Typ 116 vs Nikon Df

-Both the Q Typ 116 and the Df have been discontinued, but can regularly be found used on eBay.
+Both the Q Typ 116 and the Df have been discontinued, but can regularly be found used on ebay.
 The Q Typ 116 was replaced by the Leica Q2, while the Df does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Nikon Df Manual.
+Further information on the features and operation of the Q Typ 116 and Df can be found, respectively, in the Leica Q Typ 116 Manual (free pdf) or the online Nikon Df Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica Q Typ 116 or the Nikon Df – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.